multiversx/mx-sdk-py-cli/CLI.md

 $ mxpy wallet verify-message --help
 usage: mxpy wallet verify-message [-h] ...

-Verify a previously message
+Verify a previously signed message

 options:
-  -h, --help                       show this help message and exit --bech32-address BECH32_ADDRESS  the bech32 address of the signer --message MESSAGE                the previously signed message(readable text, as it was signed) --signature SIGNATURE            the signature in hex format
+  -h, --help             show this help message and exit --address ADDRESS      the bech32 address of the signer --message MESSAGE      the previously signed message(readable text, as it was signed) --signature SIGNATURE  the signature in hex format

 ```
 ## Group **Localnet**